Alec Baldwin Misses ‘SNL’ On Donald Trump Inauguration Weekend, But Castmates Pick Up The Slack

 — Saturday Night Live (@nbcsnl) January 22, 2017

-While many fans were still missing Alec Baldwin doing Donald Trump on Saturday Night Live, Kellyanne Conway was also featured in a skit featuring Kate McKinnon as the campaign manager, singing and dancing in a mock-Broadway musical reminiscent of Chicago, and crediting Trump for her rise to “stardom.”
+While many fans were still missing Alec Baldwin doing Donald Trump on Saturday Night Live, Kellyanne Conway was also featured in a skit featuring Kate McKinnon as the campaign manager, singing and dancing in a mock-Broadway musical reminiscent of Chicago and crediting Trump for her rise to “stardom.”

-Even the Trump inaugural concert wasn’t spared from SNL‘s jokes.
-Friday’s concert at the Lincoln Memorial, which featured performances from the likes of 2000s alternative rockers 3 Doors Down and country singers Toby Keith and Lee Greenwood, has received criticism from publications such as The Independent for the lack of star power it attracted, and several high-profile rejections from anti-Trump performers invited to the event.
-And in SNL‘s “Weekend Update” news segment, Colin Jost referred to the inaugural concert as the “second-worst live performance (Abraham) Lincoln has ever attended.”
+Even the Trump inaugural concert wasn’t spared from SNL’s jokes.
+Friday’s concert at the Lincoln Memorial, which featured performances from the likes of 2000s alternative rockers 3 Doors Down and country singers Toby Keith and Lee Greenwood, has received criticism from publications such as The Independent for the lack of star power it attracted and several high-profile rejections from anti-Trump performers invited to the event.
+And in SNL’s “Weekend Update” news segment, Colin Jost referred to the inaugural concert as the “second-worst live performance (Abraham) Lincoln has ever attended.”

 Meanwhile, Baldwin has been keeping busy off-camera and showing his real-life disdain for Trump at protest events.
 According to an earlier report from The Inquisitr, Baldwin was among the many celebrities gathered outside Trump International Hotel and Tower in New York City.
 And while Alec gamely entertained those in attendance with his Trump impression, he got serious, switched to his normal voice, and exhorted New Yorkers to give “100 days of resistance” to Trump and his administration, particularly Vice President Mike Pence and Chief Strategist Stephen Bannon.